-Proving fault in dog bite injuries can be difficult.
-If the dog has no past history of biting another person, you may not be able to prove that the dog owner knew of their pet’s temperament.
-In these cases, it would be wise to consult with a knowledgeable Fort Worth dog bite injury attorney to help your case.
-At the Benton Law Firm, our legal team can provide assistance in recovering damages from your injury for medical bills, lost wages, pain and suffering, and more.
+Proving fault in severe dog bite injuries can be difficult.
+If the dog has no history of biting another person, you may be unable to prove that the dog owner knew of their pet’s temperament.
+It would be wise to consult with a knowledgeable Fort Worth dog bite injury attorney to help your case in these cases.

-Not only can dog bites result in physical injuries, but many incidents leave victims with mild to severe PTSD following the attack.
-This can cause anxiety and make it difficult to be comfortable around dogs in the future.
+Dog bites can result in physical injuries, and many incidents leave victims with mild to severe PTSD following the attack.
+This can cause emotional wounds and anxiety and make it difficult to be comfortable around dogs in the future.
 Common injuries sustained by dog bite victims include:

-Dog bites that cause an open wound are particularly dangerous because of the bacteria, dirt, and germs that can transfer from the dog’s mouth to the wound.
-If the dog has not been vaccinated, the risk of rabies and other illnesses is increased.
+Dog bites that cause a gaping open wound are particularly dangerous because of the bacteria, dirt, and germs that can transfer from the dog’s mouth to the wound.
+If the dog has not been vaccinated, rabies and other illnesses increase.

-Consult with a Dog Bite Attorney in Fort Worth
+Consult with a Forth Worth Dog Bite Attorney

-Unfortunately, proving that a dog owner had previous knowledge of a dog’s capacity to attack another person can be challenging.
-At the Benton Law Firm, our proficient dog bite attorneys can help investigate your case and advocate on your behalf so you can receive restitution for your suffering.
-Don’t hesitate to call our Fort Worth offices at (817) 935-8000 for support and guidance in your case.
+Unfortunately, proving that a dog owner previously knew of a dog’s capacity to injure another person severely can be challenging.
+At The Benton Law Firm, our proficient dog bite attorneys can help investigate your case and advocate on your behalf so you can receive restitution for your suffering.
+Don’t hesitate to contact our Fort Worth offices at (817) 935-8000 for support and guidance in your case.